 Does the company have a policy of ensuring diversity of experience and background of directors in the board?
-Please explain. (updated - May 31, 2016)
+Please explain. (updated - July 22, 2016)

 The Bank welcomes diversity in the Board of Directors.
 It is represented by a combination of highly qualified business professionals, former bank presidents and senior officials affiliated with regulatory bodies and international organizations, such as the International Monetary Fund (IMF) and World Bank.
 Furthermore, it is composed of individuals with distinct finance, marketing, audit, risk and legal competencies.
-This broad and collective range of expertise provides value in strengthening and upholding good corporate governance practices of the Bank.
+This broad and collective range of expertise is taken into account by the Corporate Governance Committee (acting as the Bank's Nomination and Remuneration Committee) in its screening process of nominees to the Board of Directors as it recognizes that diversity provides value in strengthening and upholding good corporate governance practices of the Bank.
+The Committee further allows the use of external/professional channels in the search of candidates to the Board of Directors.
 There are no policies which limit or restrict membership in the Board on account of age, gender, nationality or race.